laravel-ja/ja-docs-5.8/original-en/upgrade.md

 **Likelihood Of Impact: Medium**

-In addition to the return value changes from above, the TTL argument of the `put`, `putMany` and `add` method's of the `Illuminate\Cache\Repository` class was updated to conform better with the PSR-16 spec.
+In addition to [the return value changes from below](#the-repository-and-store-contracts), the TTL argument of the `put`, `putMany` and `add` method's of the `Illuminate\Cache\Repository` class was updated to conform better with the PSR-16 spec.
 The new behavior provides a default of `null` so a call without specifying a TTL will result in storing the cache item forever.
 Additionally, storing cache items with a TTL of 0 or lower will remove items from the cache.
 See [the related PR](https://github.com/laravel/framework/pull/27217) for more info.

 The `KeyWritten` event [was also updated](https://github.com/laravel/framework/pull/27265) with these changes.